fhucho/simple-disk-cache/README.md

 ##### Open

 Open the cache with `SimpleDiskCache.open(dir, appVersion, capacityBytes)`.
-This cannot be called twice with the same dir, otherwise `RuntimeException` will be thrown mercilessly.
+This cannot be called twice with the same dir, otherwise `RuntimeException` will be thrown.

 ##### Put

-To put a String to the cache, call `cache.put(key, string, metadata)`.
-Or just `cache.put(key, string)`.
-That's up to you.
+To put a String to the cache, call `cache.put(key, string, metadata)` or just `cache.put(key, string)`.

-To pour the content of an InputStream to the cache, just call `cache.put(key, inputStream, metadata)`.
+To pour the content of an InputStream to the cache, call `cache.put(key, inputStream, metadata)`.
 Don't forget to close the stream.

 To put something else to the cache, call `cache.openStream(key, metadata)` to get an `OutputStream`, write something to it and close it.
 The stream is buffered.